-- Structural engineers
+- Structural engineers;

-- Inspector’s attorney
+- Inspector’s attorney;

-- Opposition’s attorney
+- Opposition’s attorney;

-- Judges or arbitrators
+- Judges or arbitrators; and

 - Expert Witness

 "Comprehensive" means that you include enough information to make your meaning as clear as possible, not that you should make the narrative complex or complicated.
-Although you can sometimes simplify or shorten a narrative by substituting one word for three or four, try to use words you’ll be sure the reader will understand.
+Although you can sometimes simplify or shorten a narrative by substituting one word for three or four, use words you’ll be sure the reader will understand.

-Avoid using overly-technical language.
+Avoid using overly technical language.
 The purpose of a narrative is to transfer information clearly and accurately, not impress the reader by using technical terms.

 In a way, building codes offered by standards organizations such as the International Code Council (ICC) are similar to narratives.
 They describe conditions and make statements concerning what’s acceptable and what’s not.
-In looking through codes for the various home systems, you’ll see that they follow the "Level of Assumption" rule.
+In looking through codes for the various home systems, you’ll see that they follow the "Level of Comprehension" rule.

-Because of the differences in climate and jurisdictional requirements across North America, and the many different deficiencies to be found in homes, inspectors will have to write narratives.
+Because of the differences in climate zones, jurisdictional requirements, building practices, products, and materials across North America, and the great many different deficiencies to be found in homes, inspectors will have to write narratives.

 A few custom narrative libraries are available, and they can be instructive and save new inspectors a huge amount of time, but they won’t be able to cover all situations encountered by inspectors everywhere.